 Being as specific and complete as you can with the scope will ensure that you receive bids for the solution that best fits your needs.
 Since every jurisdiction’s procurement process is unique and requirements vary, we suggest that you focus on building a project scope that gets you proposals that meet your vision and desired outcomes.

-There are two key elements to a good scope, the project goals and the features list.
-Project goals describe your vision for the project and the outcomes you’re hoping to achieve and the features list defines what you want the software and support to do.
+There are two key elements to a good scope: the project goals and the features list.
+Project goals describe your vision for the project and the outcomes you’re hoping to achieve and the features list defines what you want the planning and performance management software and support to do.

 Project Goals Examples